 Between optimizing your Google Shopping data feed and crafting high-converting Amazon product descriptions, chances are you don’t have much time to study the art of photography.

-As such, we’ll kick off this guide to product photography with five basic tips for beginners.
+As such, we’ll kick things off with five basic product photography tips for beginners.

 Let’s start with product photography lighting.
 Without proper light, neither your product nor your background is going to appear how it does to you in person.
 “A white background without light doesn’t appear white in the photo, it appears grey,” says Tony Northrup in an article for the Digital Photography School.